right

 How often should our content and data sync with Brainfish?
 You can schedule regular syncs and trigger on-demand refreshes whenever key Warehouse Management articles or schemas change.

 How does Brainfish keep our connections and data secure?
-Brainfish uses scoped access, encryption, and auditing to protect credentials, syncs, and Warehouse Management customer data.
+Brainfish uses scoped access, encryption, and auditing to protect Warehouse Management credentials, syncs, and customer data.

 Keep exploring